Hythar/Hythar/README.md

-# 👨‍💻 Abdirizaq Hathar | Full Stack Developer & AI Enthusiast
+# 👨‍💻 Hythar | Full Stack Developer & AI Enthusiast

 > Building the future, one line of code at a time.